jfeldbrugge/Nbody2D.jl/docs/src/theory.md

 * We evolve the initial conditions into the cosmic web with an $N$-body simulation
 * We evaluate the density, velocity and number of stream fields with the Phase-Space Delaunay Tessellation Field Estimator.

 For a detailed review of cosmology and large-scale structure formation, we refer to [Introduction to Cosmology by Barbara Ryden](https://www.cambridge.org/gb/universitypress/subjects/physics/cosmology-relativity-and-gravitation/introduction-cosmology-2nd-edition-1?format=HB&isbn=9781107154834).
-For a more detailed introduction into Gaussian random field theory, see this [introduction to Gaussian random field theory](https://jfeldbrugge.github.io/Gaussian-Random-Field/).
-For more details on the Phase-Space Delaunay Tessellation Field Estimator see [PhaseSpaceDTFE.jl](https://jfeldbrugge.github.io/PhaseSpaceDTFE.jl/stable/theory/).
+For a more detailed introduction to Gaussian random field theory, see this [introduction to Gaussian random field theory](https://jfeldbrugge.github.io/Gaussian-Random-Field/).
+For more details on the Phase-Space Delaunay Tessellation Field Estimator, see [PhaseSpaceDTFE.jl](https://jfeldbrugge.github.io/PhaseSpaceDTFE.jl/stable/theory/).

 ## Cosmology
 Einstein's theory of gravitation turned our Universe into a dynamical object.
 Space-time expands and contracts as a function of its energy content.